dps923/winter2020/welcome.md

 In other words, do not come into the classroom expecting somehow to soak up knowledge like a sponge.
 You need to prepare before class, so that you understand the topics and their context.

-In the Wednesday class, we expect you to be an engaged and actively-learning participant.
+In the Thursday class, we expect you to be an engaged and actively-learning participant.
 This means:

 * Listening effectively
 * Asking and answering questions
 * Writing notes
 * Doing the in-class exercises and activities

-Before the Friday class, we expect you to prepare for the class.
+Before the Monday class, we expect you to prepare for the class.
 This means:

 * Read and study the current assignment
 * Practice its contents, and/or get started on its contents

-In the Friday computer-lab-room class, we expect you to be an engaged and actively-learning participant.
+In the Monday computer-lab-room class, we expect you to be an engaged and actively-learning participant.
 This means:

 * Being prepared to split your time between new topic learning, and working hands-on with the topic or the current assignment
 * Asking and answering questions
 * Writing notes
 * Working on the current assignment

-Also, during some Friday classes, there will be a test.
+Also, during some Monday classes, there will be a test.
 The questions are based on the new topics that week, and on topics recently covered in the past.

 <br>